-- If you are restoring the image locally, prepare a bootable USB flash drive and restore the image from the USB flash drive as explained in the following topics: - Creating a Bootable Installation Medium - Remotely Reimaging the System - Note: The DGX OS Server software is restored on one of the two NMVe M.2 drives.
-When the system is booted after restoring the image, software RAID begins the process rebuilding the RAID 1 array, which creates a mirror of (or resynchronizing) the drive that contains the software.
-System performance might be affected during the RAID 1 rebuild process, which can take an hour to complete.
+The DGX OS Server software is restored on one of the two NMVe M.2 drives.
+When the system is booted after restoring the image, soft- ware RAID begins the process rebuilding the RAID 1 array - creating a mirror of (or resynchronizing) the drive containing the software.
+System performance may be affected during the RAID 1 rebuild process, which can take an hour to complete.